 - 1. The Agreement as outlined at Section A3 is subject to the conditions set out at Section A1.2. - 2.
 Only those amounts for material, fuel or energy price inflation calculated in accordance with the relevant Appendix to the Agreement, and delay as a result of supply chain disruption that meets the requirements of the Agreement are open for consideration for the grant of Ex Gratia Relief under the Agreement. - 3.
 The following items of time and cost are excluded from consideration in the process: - a.
-Any delay (or costs) associated with supply chain disruption that has already been dealt with under any Covid Co-operation Framework; - b.
-Any additional costs that may already have been determined under the contract or by agreement with the Employer; or in any recommendation of a Conciliator under clause 15.2 or in any Adjudication undertaken under the Construction Contracts Act; - 4.
+Any delay (or costs) associated with supply chain disruption that has already been dealt with under any Covid Co-operation Framework; - Any additional costs that may already have been determined under the contract or by agreement with the Employer; or in any recommendation of a Conciliator under clause 13.2 or in any Adjudication undertaken under the Construction Contracts Act or in award of an Arbitrator under clause 13.4; - c.
+Any amount calculated under the applicable Price Variation Clause in the contract. - 4.
 The Contractor must take all reasonable efforts to avoid and minimise delay and additional costs associated with materials, fuel or energy price increases (as applicable to the relevant category the project falls under), and delay arising from supply chain disruption. - 5.
-For the purpose of determining material price inflation, the rates in the Pricing Document where there is one, are not negotiable. - 6.
-Where the amount of an adjustment to the Price for a Compensation Event is the amount of an agreed or accepted quotation under sub-clause 4.7, the amount is not subject to indexation (i.e. it is an Excluded Amount). - 7.
+For the purpose of determining material price inflation, the rates in the Pricing Document are not negotiable. - 6.
 Those total inflation amount (the aggregate of material, fuel and energy price inflation costs, as applicable to the project category) that are agreed between the parties and subject to the foregoing, will be shared between the parties.
 The Employer will bear the percentage that is stated in the Agreement of the total inflation amount, which will not exceed 70% of the total inflation costs.
-Depending on funds available to the Employer, the Employers share may be less than 70%. - 8.
+Depending on funds available to the Employer, the Emplyers share may be less than 70%. - 7.
 Where the payment of retrospective Inflation costs are concered, (i.e. for payments made on or after 01 January 2022 up to the date of the Agreement), one half (50%) of the retrosepctive amount of the Ex Gratia Payment will be paid upon entering the Agreement, and the remainder apportioned and paid in installments with subsequent Ex Gratia Payments.